 Multidisciplinary Team Approach and Patient Expectations

 We take a multidisciplinary team approach to examine the reasons for your headaches.
 Through medicine and lifestyle adjustments, we work with you to find the best answers.
-As we zero in on your headache triggers and the most effective treatments for each individual, it’s important to remember that there are no quick fixes.
+As our headache specialists zero in on your headache triggers and the most effective treatments for each individual, it’s important to remember that there are no quick fixes.
 Headaches and their treatment can be complicated.
 Keep your expectations realistic.
 Even in the best of hands with the best of medicines, only half of the people with disabling headaches will reduce 50 percent of their headaches in six months with any given single preventative approach.
 Looking at all the angles, our multidisciplinary approach is an effective way to achieve positive results over time.